apache/incubator-taverna-language/taverna-language-commandline/README.md

 	    convert    Convert the given workflow
 	    help       Display help information about Tvarna
-	    inspect    Inspect the given workflow and show the results on the terminal validate   validate the given workflow
+	    inspect    Inspect the given workflow and show the results on the terminal validate   Validate the given workflow
 	    version    Show version informantion

 	See 'tavlang help <command>' for more information on a specific command.

 # Documentation

-Taverna language command line tool is for access the features of the Taverna language modules.
+The Taverna language command line tool is for accessing the features of the Taverna language modules.
-The tool has following functionalities.
+The tool has the following functions:

 * Conversion
 * Inspection